 To combat this issue you will find it helpful to go attend car auctions near big cities.
 Not only will they have a large number of vehicles but they will likely have a good variety as well.

-Although COVID-19 has not been a pleasant thing in our world by any means, there has been one main positive for the car industry.
+Although the pandemic has not been a pleasant thing in our world by any means, there has been one main positive for the car industry.
 This is none other than it going virtual which includes online auctions in this case.

-Prior to COVID-19 there were already some car auctions that you could find online, but they were few and far between.
+Prior the pandemic there were already some car auctions that you could find online, but they were few and far between.
 However since everything went virtual during the pandemic, the car auctioning market did as well.

 This allows you to find nearly any car of your choice and purchase it for a discounted price.
 In fact, I have a 2017 BMW M4 pulled up right now that has the front part of the car totaled.
 This car can still drive and only has a little over 20,000 miles, but it is being sold at half of the market price.